Funny607/2511_25T2_Assignment2_-/part-1/Part1_Specification.md

 - 05/07 4pm: Updated merging behaviour so that all slimes of the same colour now merge based on damage (higher absorbs lower), not just red slimes.
 - 06/07 12pm: Clarified that slimes are limited by the same movement constraints as the Player, except portals have no effect on them.
+- 10/07 7pm: Added links to the approved assumptions forum post and assignment-ii walkthrough video.

 This page contains the tasks you’ll need to complete part 1 for this assignment, and how you’ll be assessed.